Director, Mayor’s Office of Operations

 Special Counsel to the First Deputy Commissioner, NYC Department of Social Services

-Dan Hafetz is Special Counsel to the Department of Social Services First Deputy Commissioner.
-Prior to joining DSS, Dan was Senior Advisor to the General Counsel at the New York City Housing Authority, served as Counsel to the Committee on Health at the New York City Council, and was a Skadden Fellow at Brooklyn Legal Services Corporation A. Before entering the law, Dan was a middle and high school teacher through the New York City Teaching Fellows.
+Dan Hafetz is Special Counsel to the Department of Social Services’ First Deputy Commissioner.
+The Department of Social Services encompasses the Human Resources Administration and the Department of Homeless Services.
+At DSS, Dan assists the DSS First Deputy Commissioner in managing operations, advises on strategic policy and runs special projects.
+Prior to joining DSS, Dan was Senior Advisor to the General Counsel at the New York City Housing Authority where he led initiatives in criminal justice, reentry, public safety, and eviction, and advised on other matters in law and policy.
+Dan also served as Counsel to the Committee on Health at the New York City Council where he helped enact landmark legislation related to transgender rights, smoking and e-cigarettes.
+Dan was a Skadden Fellow in the Community and Economic Development unit of Brooklyn Legal Services Corporation A in East New York.
+Before entering the law, Dan was a middle and high school social studies teacher in Brooklyn through the New York City Teaching Fellows.

-Tanya Meisenholder is the Assistant Commissioner of Strategic Initiatives for the New York City Police Department.
-In this role, she serves as a senior advisor in the development, implementation, coordination and evaluation of major Department policies and procedures, which impact all aspects of Police Department operations.
+Tanya Meisenholder is the Deputy Commissioner, Equity and Inclusion at the New York City Police Department.
+In this role, she serves as a senior advisor in the development, implementation, coordination and evaluation of major department policies and procedures, which impact all aspects of Police Department operations.
 Commissioner Meisenholder holds a Ph.D. in Criminal Justice from the State University of New York at Albany.

 Afaf Nasher, Esq.